Information & resources on coronavirus

 - Has ordered the closing of public schools, effective March 16 and extended through the Academic Year;

 - Has issued a stay-at-home order, effective March 24 through May 15 or until the public health threat is eliminated; and

 - Has modified the State of emergency declaration to prevent landlords from evicting Delawareans from their homes during this crisis.
 Landlords also may not charge late fees or interest during the State of Emergency.
 Residential utility service companies are also prevented from terminating service or charging fees for late-payments for services.

 What Delawareans can do:

 Anyone who experiences fever, cough, or other acute illness should contact a health care provider as soon as possible.
 Please call ahead and inform the health care provider about your travel history or other risk factors for COVID-19.

-Take steps to avoid spreading germs from any respiratory diseases with the following recommendations from Delaware DPH:
+Take steps to avoid spreading germs from any respiratory diseases with recommendations from Delaware DPH.

 Testing for COVID-19: